Source code for herosdevices.core.bus.serial

 serial = cast("ModuleType", None)

 [docs] class SerialConnection: """A class to manage serial communication connections.
 This class provides functionality to handle serial connections including opening/closing connections, reading data, and writing data.
-It inherits from the base class Connection.
-Args: address: The address of the serial socket, something like /dev/ttyUSB0. baudrate: The baud rate for the serial communication. line_termination: character that terminates a line in the communication. keep_alive: Flag indicating whether to keep the connection open between operations. delays: Dictionary containing delay times for in between serial operations.
+Args: address: The address of the serial socket, something like /dev/ttyUSB0. baudrate: The baud rate for the serial communication. read_line_termination: character that terminates a line when reading from the device. write_line_termination: character that terminates a line when wrtiting to the device. keep_alive: Flag indicating whether to keep the connection open between operations. delays: Dictionary containing delay times for in between serial operations.
 Default serial delays for serial devices.
-Available keys are: * "write": Time to wait after writing a command to the device. * "read_echo": Time to wait before reading a response from the device. * "flush": Time to wait after flushing the device. :py:data:`herosdevices.core.bus.SERIAL_DELAYS_DEFAULT` sets the default delays. **kwargs: Keyword arguments passed to :code:`serial.serial_for_url` """ def __init__( self, address: str, baudrate: int = 115200, line_termination: bytes = b"\n", keep_alive: bool = True, delays: dict | None = None, **kwargs, ) -> None: self.address = address self.baudrate = baudrate self.line_termination = line_termination if serial is None: raise ModuleNotFoundError( "Could not import the 'pyserial' python module, serial devices are not be available" ) self.connection = serial.serial_for_url(address, do_not_open=True, baudrate=baudrate, **kwargs) self.keep_alive = keep_alive self.delays = SERIAL_DELAYS_DEFAULT | delays if delays else SERIAL_DELAYS_DEFAULT
+Available keys are: * "write": Time to wait after writing a command to the device. * "read_echo": Time to wait before reading a response from the device. * "flush": Time to wait after flushing the device. :py:data:`herosdevices.core.bus.SERIAL_DELAYS_DEFAULT` sets the default delays. **kwargs: Keyword arguments passed to :code:`serial.serial_for_url` """ def __init__( self, address: str, baudrate: int = 115200, write_line_termination: bytes = b"", read_line_termination: bytes = b"\n", keep_alive: bool = True, delays: dict | None = None, timeout: float = 0.1, **kwargs, ) -> None: self.address = address self.baudrate = baudrate self.read_line_termination = read_line_termination self.write_line_termination = write_line_termination if serial is None: raise ModuleNotFoundError( "Could not import the 'pyserial' python module, serial devices will not be available" ) self.connection = serial.serial_for_url(address, do_not_open=True, baudrate=baudrate, timeout=timeout, **kwargs ) self.keep_alive = keep_alive self.delays = SERIAL_DELAYS_DEFAULT | delays if delays else SERIAL_DELAYS_DEFAULT

 [docs] @contextmanager def operation(self) -> Iterator[None]: """Context manager for handling serial connection operations.
 Ensures the serial connection is open before performing operations and closes it afterward if :code:`self.keep_alive` is False.
 Yields: Yields control back to the caller for performing operations within the context. """ if not self.connection.isOpen(): self.connection.open() try: yield finally: if not self.keep_alive: self.connection.close()